-At a defined interval, the connector runs and updates all candidate/vacancy records that are marked with the status To be indexed.
+At a regular interval, the integration runs and updates all candidate/vacancy records that are marked with the status To be indexed.
 These records are queued and updated in Textkernel Search, then the status of the records are set to Up to date if the indexation completed successfully.

 This background job makes sure that Candidate and Vacancy records in Textkernel Search are always indexed (or removed) within a few minutes from their change in Salesforce, ensuring that users have always access to the most updated data.

-The Textkernel Indexing Status object is used to keep track of the execution of the indexation job, and it defines the following fields (among others):
+The Textkernel Indexing Status record (TIS) is used to keep track of the execution of the indexation job.
+There is no need for users or admins to modify these values directly.
+The integration will automatically manage them.
+The TIS uses the following fields:

 - Candidate: lookup field that contains a reference to the related Candidate record (in the case the Textkernel Indexing Status record refers to a candidate);

 - Vacancy: lookup field that contains a reference to the related Vacancy record (in the case the Textkernel Indexing Status record refers to a vacancy);